caer/recollect/README.md

 ### Art Assets and Game Code

-Art assets and game-specific code are copyright
+Art assets and game code are copyright
 2025 With Caer, LLC, all rights reserved.

 ### Everything Else